About Rebecca Brogan

-For me, landscape photography is an adventure to find new, hidden wonders concealed within the wilderness and to present them as beautiful artistic compositions to those who might otherwise never get the chance to see them.
+God is daily revealing his glory through Creation even if there are no observers present to witness it.
+For me, landscape photography is an adventure to find these new, hidden wonders concealed within the wilderness and to present them as beautiful artistic compositions to those who might otherwise never get the chance to see them.

 On many Saturdays I have a stall at Salamanca Market in Hobart, Tasmania, Australia, where I sell both my Christian artwork and Tasmanian wilderness landscape photography.

 Weather permitting, I work live on my easel.

 (I am usually found within the first 20 stalls down from Davey St., across from St. David’s Park.)
 If you would like to know exactly where I will be for a particular weekend, please Contact me.